 The Minister may, by legislative instrument, make PPL Rules.
-The rules provide for matters required or permitted by the PPLAct or necessary or convenient to be provided in order to carry out or give effect to the PPLAct.
+The PPL Rules provide for matters required or permitted by the PPLAct or necessary or convenient to be provided in order to carry out or give effect to the PPLAct.

-Once registered, disallowable legislative instruments are tabled in each House of Parliament on a sitting day that occurs after the instrument has been registered.
+Once registered, disallowable legislative instruments are tabled in each House of Parliament on a sitting day that occurs within 6 sitting days after the instrument has been registered.
 An instrument may be disallowed by either House in whole or part, at any time within 15 sitting days of the instrument being tabled in that House.
-The combined effect of the Legislative Instruments Act 2003 sections 15 and 42, is that disallowance does not affect any decisions made pursuant to the instrument prior to a disallowance.
+The combined effect of the Legislation Act 2003 section 13 and section 42, and the Acts Interpretation Act 1901 subsection 7(2)(b), is that disallowance does not affect any decisions made pursuant to the instrument prior to a disallowance.

 The PPL Rules (among other things):

-- prescribe circumstances in which a a DAPP claimant is taken to be 'not working' to allow for DAPP claimants to remain eligible where they receive a top-up payment or workers compensation, and
+- prescribe circumstances in which a DAPP claimant is taken to be 'not working' to allow for DAPP claimants to remain eligible where they receive a payment from their employer that supplements their DAPP or workers compensation, and

 - set out the information that Centrelink must provide a DAPP recipient after DAPP is paid.